dhaigh/Xpert/README.md

 `.next(tree)` - takes an Xpert object to a new state with a new tree and runs the appropriate callback

+`.getQuestions()` - returns an array of all the questions in the tree

 `.getResults()` - returns an array of all the results in the tree

 Helper functions